“What Ohio State does matters—and will continue to matter to students, families, patients, and communities everywhere.”

 Who does the planning?

-The bulk of our planning is based around President Drake's calendar, university events, and important initiatives we've decided we want to support (many of which align directly with our strategic plan).
+The bulk of our planning is based around President Drake's calendar, university events, and important initiatives we've decided we want to support (many of which align directly with our brand and strategic plan).
 Other team members weigh in on coverage ideas and share events and initiatives that I may be unaware of.

 Who manages the social content day-to-day?